-This autumn he and his wife interior designer Babette opened a discreet little corner shop called The Society Club which sells literary memorabilia and multi-tasks as cafe and art gallery.
-Within minutes, namely, this week, it has been reviewed favourably by an Evening Standard restaurant reviewer (though hot meals are supplied by Café Soho next door).
+This autumn he and his wife interior designer Babette opened a discreet little corner shop in Soho called The Society Club which sells literary memorabilia and multi-tasks as cafe and art gallery.
+Within minutes, namely, this week, it has been reviewed favourably by an Evening Standard restaurant reviewer (though hot meals are actually supplied by Café Soho next door).
 Pereno gets described as a “flaneur” and as he has a knack for reinventing himself always gives the impression of knowing everybody and being everywhere.
-In the video he talks energetically of hosting poetry readings, book launches, photo exhibitions (currently Graham Smith with John Stoddart’s photos and Derek Ridgers’ in the New Year), plus pop-up events including a vintage film club nearby in Soho.
+In the video he talks energetically of hosting poetry readings, book launches, photo exhibitions (currently Graham Smith and with John Stoddart’s photos and Derek Ridgers’ to follow in the New Year), plus pop-up events including a vintage film club nearby in Soho.

-At 54 he is sanguine about the future.
+At 54 Pereno is sanguine about the future.
 “I quite like a recession.
 I was involved in the warehouse scene — office blocks empty, throw a party.
 Now with a recession we’ve got a shop and done a deal with the landlord because times are hard.
 It’s a time for the outsider to make a move.”
 He gallops with his theme.
 “It’s probably healthy for the music business.
 Simon Cowell is already yesterday, because he’s part of what we’ve just had, which is an over-inflated economy.
 Now is the time for the maverick.
 I don’t even have a bank account, mobile or television.
 My wife gives me pocket money… Unfortunately I’m not very good at being single.”

 ➢ Update: The Promoter (2013), a documentary directed by Ed Edwards – “Robert Pereno should be a household name, but every time he is on the brink of greatness, he somehow manages to mess it up.
 This is his story.”